-All requirements for attributing this child's birth to the widow Krähmer are fulfilled in this document.
-The mother's name is (as required by law) "Angeblich: Karoline Schleicher,ledig" whose profession is given as "Handarbeiterin" (manual worker – which ironically also applies to a musician).
+All requirements for attributing this child's birth to the widow Krähmer are being met in this document.
+The mother's name is (as required by law) "Angeblich: Karoline Schleicher, ledig" whose profession is given as "Handarbeiterin" (manual worker – which ironically also applies to a musician).
 The child was born at Landstraße 557 (now Rennweg 55), the home of the midwife Anna Pogatschnigg who brought the child to the church and also officiated as godmother.
-And finally, at least, as of 1856, the child lived in Krähmer's household.
+And finally, at least as of 1856, the child lived in Krähmer's household.
 One could argue that at the age of 48 Krähmer was too old to bear a child, but as long as the mother "Karoline Schleicher" cannot be identified to have been somebody else, Carl Johann Franz Schleicher must be considered to have been a son of Caroline Krähmer.
 As was often the case at the time, the newborn child was given into the care of a a foster mother and, in order to avoid a public scandal, was only taken into the mother's home at an age at which an adoption could appear plausible.
-The sheet concerning Caroline Krähmer's family in the so-called Heimatrolle-Kartei der Ausgeschiedenen (card catalog of discarded persons) of the Magistratsabteilung 116 again shows Krähmer's son Karl Schleicher who in 1861 is described as musician and volunteer soldier in the 79th infantry regiment.
+The sheet concerning Caroline Krähmer's family in the so-called Heimatrolle-Kartei der Ausgeschiedenen (card catalog of discarded persons) of the Magistratsabteilung 116 again shows Krähmer's son Karl Schleicher, who in 1861, is described as musician and volunteer soldier in the 79th infantry regiment.
 In this document Karl Schleicher is explicitly referred to as "u. e.
-S." ("unehelicher Sohn").
+S." ("unehelicher Sohn", i.e. illegitimate son).

 The pension ledgers of the Obersthofmeisteramt